 Two important factors you must take into consideration surf fishing for Bass.

-- You are fishing over sand where there are no rocks
+- You are fishing over the sand where there are no rocks

 - Alternatively, The water is deep enough so you can avoid hitting the bottom

 This is a no brainer as far as I’m concerned.
 You could easily go and check your fishing location at low tide to make sure it is suitable for your heavy lures/metals.
-Remember, bass loves those sandy bays too, as well as those rocky areas we normally fish.
-There is ample food in those sandy bays like small fish, worms and crabs just to name a few.
-Infact my two biggest bass were caught over the sand.
+Remember, bass loves those sandy bays, too, as well as those rocky areas we normally fish.
+There is ample food in those sandy bays like small fish, worms and crabs, to name a few.
+In fact, I caught my two biggest fish over the sand.

-As for deeper water, if you know there is a good depth of water then you should be good to go.
+As for deeper water, if you know there is a good depth of water, then you should be good to go.
 Fishing above the water level at high tide can also be the answer.
-By this, I mean you could be off a jetty of promanade or even a high rocks.
-But remember, you still have to lnd that fish so make sure its a safe place to fish.
-Remember, we are fishing into the wind so the chance are its going to be rough with waves crashing in.
-SAFTY FIRST GUYS I WOULD JUST STICK TO THE BAYS FOR THIS TYPE OF FISHING.
+By this, I mean you could be off a jetty of the promenade or even off the high rocks.
+But remember, you still have to land that fish, so make sure it’s a safe place to fish.
+Remember, we are fishing into the wind, so the chance is it’s going to be rough with waves crashing in.
+SAFETY FIRST, GUYS, I WOULD STICK TO THE BAYS FOR THIS TYPE OF FISHING.

 Recently, I have seen videos of people fishing from high dangerous rocks for bass and pollock.
 This is great until you hook a big fish.
-Ultimately, you’re f—–d because you are surely not going to handline that bass up the rocks.
-Furthermore, with those powerful wave smashing in your not going to climb down the rocks are you.
-Even if you have all the safety gear boots, life jacket etc it still isn’t going to solve this scenario.
+Ultimately, you’re in trouble because you are surely not going to handline that bass up the rocks.
+Furthermore, with those powerful waves smashing against the rocks, you’re not going to climb down, are you?
+Even if you have all the safety gear, boots, life jacket etc. It’s just not worth the risk.
 Just use your brains and stay away from those rocks.

 List of metal lures for the Surf

 - Dennet Sea Krill 42 gram Click here